 We are keeping the same First Thursday schedule, but the dance has moved to the Durham Unitarian Universalist Fellowship, 20 Madbury Road, Durham NH 03824.
 It's at the corner of Madbury Road and Woodman Road and from the front has more the appearance of a house than a church.
 Dudley Laufman used to do dances there; I attended them for a few years around 1980.
 It's not a large hall but it's very nice, and we used to have two or occasionally three contra lines or three, possibly four squares.

 If you're looking for a big modern style dance this may not be to your taste.
 But if you enjoy smaller dances with a friendly social atmosphere, I think you can look forward to a good time.
-And as a side benefit, as the rent is much lower we will be reducing admission considerably too.
-Actually we will be able to go all the way back to the admission fee we charged when we first started the Madbury dance in 1986: $2.
+And as a side benefit, as the rent is much lower we have reduced admission all the way back to the admission fee we charged when we first started the Madbury dance in 1986: $2.
 Even then, the only other dance with that admission fee was the Nelson Monday Night Dance.

 The Dover dance has a history that's different from many other dances.
 I wrote up a brief history in the email I sent out to the Dover email list, and thought I would reprint it here (with minor editing) for anyone who might be interested.